-Another station targeted for priority replacement is Fire Station planning process for a new state-of-the-art fire station, fire training center and community complex located at 905 66th Avenue.
+Another station targeted for priority replacement is Fire Station 29.
+The City is currently engaged with the community in a master planning process for a new state-of-the-art fire station, fire training center and community complex located at 905 66th Avenue.
 The relocation of Fire Station 29 to this site is a top priority to replace the existing aging and outdated station at 10166 66th Avenue.
 The new Fire Station 29 facility will be funded by the City's Measure KK Infrastructure Bond (see Table SAF-7), and built in the first phase of the site master plan.
 The new Fire Station will include a community room and classroom.